 - No change in a glucocorticoid receptor protein

 - No changes in visceral or subcutaneous (under the skin) fat

 - 60% less serum corticosterone

 - 66% less of the glucocorticoid receptor protein

-Joss-Moore hypothesizes exposure in the womb to tobacco smoke causes a dysfunction of adipose tissue in male children that can lead to accumulation of excess visceral fat in adulthood.
-With deeper understanding of the connection between smoking and visceral fat in adult male offspring, she anticipates the development of targeted interventions that will minimize the negative impact of fetal exposure.
+Joss-Moore hypothesizes exposure in the womb to tobacco smoke causes dysfunction of adipose tissue in male children that can lead to accumulation of excess visceral fat in adulthood.
+With a deeper understanding of the connection between smoking and visceral fat in adult male offspring, she anticipates the development of targeted interventions that will minimize the negative impact of fetal exposure.